kammitama5/kammitama5.github.io/_posts/2021-5-1-Saturday-May-1st.md

 they approved your paperwork, but you need to leave the country and come back in within the next few days; I would go this weekend, to be honest.
 I suggest either Canada or Mexico" (okay; I guess I'm leaving the country and coming back this weekend, then...somehow) and having a kind
 Canadian friend on a shoot I happened to be working on at the time drive me to the Mexican border overnight to just get what was needed done.
-- My first two jobs were essentially start-ups, even though they were in technical manufacturing capacities in the film industries, but both involved a lot of moving parts, wearing multiple hats, and putting out fires constantly.
+- My first two jobs were essentially start-ups, even though they were in technical manufacturing capacities in the film industry, but both involved a lot of moving parts, wearing multiple hats, and putting out fires constantly.
 And I learned that customers liked to come to me because I would just get stuff done, which would sometimes be a bit of a negative because I would sometimes have to disappear to have lunch.
 I also learned directly how my eff-ups would impact high-pressure and high-stake environments, and why asking necessary questions was important; for example, sending a 19mm rod-setup with the wrong offset for a